pgillich/kind-on-dev/README.md

 Usage is published at [Environment for comparing several on-premise Kubernetes distributions (K3s, KinD, kubeadm)](https://pgillich.medium.com/environment-for-comparing-several-on-premise-kubernetes-distributions-k3s-kind-kubeadm-a53675a80a00).

 > This development branch supports Kubernetes 1.24.
-> Traefik is replaced to Nginx ingress.
+> Traefik is replaced to Istio Gateway and VirtualService.
 > Work in progress, WSL2 with KinD is in focus

 The solution is make-based, see more details in `Makefile` and `.env`.